Rajeshvce/Testing/chromium-webrtc.md

 * Connect to wifi(see qvts/wifi.md)
 * Append the following line to the /etc/resolve.conf => nameserver 8.8.8.8
-* Unmute the speaker and enable the capture from the microphone (see qvts/audio.md) to check audio related things
+* Unmute the speaker and enable the capture from the microphone (see qvts/audio.md) to verify audio related things

 ## Start the simple browser application
 ```